astrob3rry/bigdata-project/milestones.md

 ## Problem Description and Goal

 Open data often comes with little or no metadata, which makes it difficult to search for and find relevant datasets for a given information need.
-Therefore, the main goal for our project is to figure out a reliable and accurate way to provide informative summaries on spatial data for open data.
+Therefore, the main goal for our project is to figure out a reliable and accurate way to provide informative summaries on spatial data for open datasets.

 ## Data Sets